zuplo/docs/docs/developer-portal/setup.md

 If you don't have an Auth0 account, you can sign up for a [free Auth0 account](https://auth0.com/signup) that will provide you will 7,000 monthly active users.

 1. [Create an Application](https://auth0.com/docs/get-started/auth0-overview/create-applications).
-When creating the application select type "Single-Page Web Applications"
+When creating the application select type "Single Page Web Applications"
 2. Set the `authentication.authority` property to `https://` plus your Auth0 domain and a trailing slash, i.e. `https:://my-company.us.auth0.com/`
 3. Set the `authentication.jwksUrl` property to `https://` plus your Auth0 domain plus `/.well-known/jwks.json`, i.e. `https:://my-company.us.auth0.com/.well-known/jwks.json`
 4. Set the `authentication.provider` value to `auth0`